FarFlyField/OSRE_DELIVERABLE/datastall/README.md

 ```
 as an example.
 Now you know how to run the scripts, so I can introduce you to how to run experiments and collect data for each graph.

+## GPU Profile
+You notice that **profile.csv** contains only V100 and P100 using 64 batches.
+To explore more, you can replace these by the GPU profile collected in **GPU Model Profiles - p100 (Meng).csv**.

 # General Workflow

 Despite all the information provided, you will generally follow this workflow: